deveshm/connormcgarr.github.io/_posts/2019-03-22-Exception-Handlers-and-Egg-Hunters.md

 ```
 The above script sends 3495 bytes of data, to reach the location of nSEH.
 We are going to fill nSEH with 4 B's (42 hex) and SEH with 4 C's (43 hex).
 Remember, 5000 bytes is how much we concluded our application needs to crash.
 We fill the rest of our data with D's, and take 5000 minus the A's, B's, and C's.

-Again, we execute the sciprt after restarting the application in Immunity.
+Again, we execute the script after restarting the application in Immunity.
 The crash occurs, we view the SEH chain- and we validate that nSEH is overwritten by B's (42 hex) and SEH is overwritten by C's (43 hex).

 <img src="{{ site.url }}{{ site.baseurl }}/images/SEH1.png" alt="">